All Israel

 In all polls, just over half of the respondents said they opposed Gallant’s dismissal or thought it unjustified.

-The public broadcaster Kan News also found that 52% opposed Gallant’s dismissal, with 27% supporting it.
+Israeli public broadcaster Kan News also found that 52% opposed Gallant’s dismissal, with 27% supporting it.
 A similar proportion (55%) said that the move harms Israel's security, against 23% who said that the move contributes to security.

 According to Kan, the respondents are skeptical about the motivation for Netanyahu’s decisions.

-56% of those surveyed said that the prime minister’s main consideration is the stability of the coalition, while only 27% thought that the security of the country was his main motivation.
+About 56% of those surveyed said that the prime minister’s main consideration is the stability of the coalition, while only 27% thought that the security of the country was his main motivation.

-32% said they supported the dismissal.
+Approximately 32% said they supported the dismissal.
 Of the supporters, 58% identified themselves as coalition voters, while 87% of the opposing party said they voted for opposition parties.

-The dramatic decision caused large-scale - but not massive - demonstrations across the country, and had immediate effects on the overall election polls.
+The dramatic decision caused large-scale – but not massive – demonstrations across the country and had immediate effects on the overall election polls.

 Israelis protest against Israeli Prime Minister Benjamin Netanyahu's decision to fire Defense Minister Yoav Gallant, near the Knesset, the Israeli parliament in Jerusalem, November 6, 2024.
 (Photo: Chaim Goldberg/Flash90)